x1B/wireflow/README.md

 A written specification is much easier to create and just as useful in answering _bug vs. feature_ questions.
 Also, it is a great starting point for _good_ BDD tests.

-With this out of the way, let's describe the NBE UI.
+With this out of the way, let's describe the Wireflow UI.

-### UI Components
+### Interaction Modes

-The NBE UI visualizes the graph model, supported by information from the _layout_ and the _schema_.
+The Wireflow UI visualizes the graph model, supported by information from the _layout_ and the _schema_.
+It is embedded as a React UI component into an application which gives meaning (semantics) to the graph model.

 The UI should support two interaction modes: _read/write_ and _read-only_.
 In _read-only_ mode, the UI should be usable with medium-sized touch devices as well as traditional PC-type devices that have mouse and keyboard.
 In _read/write_ mode, the UI should still render properly on smaller devices, but it the actual graph manipulation features may not work properly with the touch input.

+Which interaction mode is available to the user is determined by the embedding application.

+### Feature 1: Represent a Graph Model

+Now that the basics are clarified, we'll switch to spec-speak for the actual requirements.
+This should also make it easy to add tests later on.

+> However, informational (non-normative) sections such as this are included for better understanding.

+1. This feature is enabled in both read-only and read/write interaction modes.

+2. Conceptually, the Wireflow component must provide the user with a _canvas_ and a _viewport_.

+> The _viewport_ determines the bounding box that the Wireflow component takes up in the embedding application.
+> The _canvas_ is nested within the viewport and contains the node- and link-representations.

+3. Wireflow MUST